Abhinay20003/AOS-Ecom/README.md

 https://www.docker.com/products/docker-desktop/
 **Some Commands we use in Angular**

-ng new project-name
+ng new project-name  ,
-ng serve –o
+ng serve –o  ,
-ng serve
+ng serve  ,
-ng g c Component-name
+ng g c Component-name  ,
-Create in one folder
+**Create in one folder**
-ng g c foldername/component-name ng g p pipelinefolder/pipeline-name ng g s servicefolder/service-name
+ng g c foldername/component-name  , ng g p pipelinefolder/pipeline-name  ,
+ng g s servicefolder/service-name
 **TO RUN THE DOCKER FILES:**
 ❖ GO TO THE DOCKERCOMPOSE.YML FILE PATH WHICH I HAVE IN MY